Special Educational Need and Disability (SEND)

 The SEND Department

 The Learning Support Department has two teaching rooms, an administration office and an interview room for meetings.
-We have one SENDCO, one Learning Support Manager, one Learning Support Administrator, one part-time Learning Support Specialist, one Nurture teacher and currently thirteen Learning Support Assistants (LSAs).
+We have one SENDCO, one Learning Support Manager, one Learning Support Administrator, one part-time Learning Support Specialist, one Nurture teacher and currently twelve Learning Support Assistants (LSAs).

 Our aim is to assist students in overcoming barriers to learning.
 These barriers can range from specific learning disabilities such as dyslexia and autistic spectrum disorders, to issues such as low self-esteem, anger management problems or school phobia.
 Students are supported educationally, socially, emotionally and physically and the support is tailored to meet the needs of each individual student.